open-policy-agent/opa/docs/docs/graphql-api-authorization.md

 OPA will fetch policy bundles from a simple bundle server.
 OPA, the bundle server, and the GraphQL server will run as separate containers.

-For this tutorial, we have the follow example scenario:
+For this tutorial, we have the following example scenario:

 - Staff can see their own salaries (`query user($id: <user>) { salary }` is permitted for `<user>`)
 - A manager can see their direct reports' salaries (`query user($id: <user>) { salary }` is permitted for `<user>`'s manager)